 4) Building the Matrix: We can now compute distance matrices from selected traceroutes.
-A distance matrix M is a

-$m \times m$ matrix, where m is the number of probe ASes.
+A distance matrix M is a $m \times m$ matrix, where m is the number of probe ASes.
 An entry $M{x,y}$ represents the distance from AS x to AS y, where x and y are indices, not AS numbers.
 The matrix is initially filled with placeholders, indicating the absence of values.
 We then iterate over the data window and fill the matrix by extracting distances from traceroute results.
 To increase the amount of filled entries in the matrix for AS-path length and IP hops, sub-paths of each traceroute are also included.
-For example, a traceroute $A \to B \to C$ not only results in distances for $A \to B$ and $A \to C$ , but also $B \to C$ .
+For example, a traceroute $A \rightarrow B \rightarrow C$ not only results in distances for $A \to B$ and $A \to C$, but also $B \to C$.
 For RTT, this is not possible as traceroute's RTT values are always bound to the source probe AS.
 If we obtain multiple distance values for the same probe-AS pair, we include only the lowest one in the distance matrix.
 Therefore, the distance matrices represent the shortest distance observed between probe ASes.

-Once the entire data window has been processed, we symmetrize the matrix by mirroring the contents of cells $M{x,y}$ and $M{y,x}$ .
+Once the entire data window has been processed, we symmetrize the matrix by mirroring the contents of cells $M{x,y}$ and $M{y,x}$.
 If both cells already contain values, the smaller value is selected.
-Although traceroute results are generally not symmetric at the IP level, coarser metrics, like the AS-path length, are less impacted by this simplification.
+Traceroutes are generally not symmetric at the IP level.
+However, relaxed distance metrics like number of IP hops and AS-path length, which ignore the explicit IPs and order of hops, are less impacted by this simplification.
+We call these distance metrics symmetric if they are equidistant in both directions or asymmetric if one direction has a different distance value.
+We assess the amount of asymmetry for these metrics empirically at the end of this section.